Mastering Construction Cost Estimation: Your Ultimate Step-by-Step Guide

 Step 7: Building and Validating the Estimates

 After gathering all the necessary data, the next step is assembling it all into a comprehensive estimate.
-This is the moment when everything comes together to give you the full financial picture of the project.
 The goal here is to add up the numbers and ensure that they reflect a realistic view of the project’s costs.

 These are the things to consider while building the estimates: